-Join Jess Stratton for an in-depth discussion in this video Creating a contact group, part of Office 365 for Mac: Learn Outlook.
+Join Jess Stratton for an in-depth discussion in this video Creating a contact group, part of Office 365 for Mac: Learning Outlook.

 - You can create a contact group that is one name to type into an email that will automatically populate it with many people in your contact list, so that you don't have to type in each address every time.
 To get into your contacts, click People from the bottom of the screen.
 From here, click New Contact Group on the left-hand side of the Home ribbon tab.
 In this case, it's grayed out and you may find that it's grayed out on your computer, and it's dependent on a preference that you may or may not have set.